abidsplanet/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-There are three files: run.analysis.R, CodeBook.md and README.md
+There are three files: run_analysis.R, CodeBook.md and README.md

-        In run.analysis.R file:
+        In run_analysis.R file:
                 download and unzipping the Data are done first.
 After that, train data and test data are combined.
 After that, extracting only the measurements on the mean and standard deviation for